ntavish/6502_kiwi/README.md

 ## Running

-Once compiled run `./kiwi` or `make run` to run a functional test of the CPU.
+Once compiled, run as `./kiwi` or `make run` to run a functional test of the CPU.
 The PC will loop on `0x056D`, which means the supplied tests have passed.

 ### Notes on `main.c`